 The table above sets out the number of stay visitors to Blaenau Gwent.
-The number of stay visitors has more than doubled to that of the previous year, an increase of 195,080 since 2014.
-This statistic is clearly positive for the area.
+The number of stay visitors has increased by 3,450 visitors since 2015.

-In terms of the number of stay visitors there is a significant improvement.
+In terms of the number of stay visitors there has been a positive increase.